DrueStaples08/BashCommandsRef_with_TodoList/README.md

 # Bash Command Reference File for Linux Kernel with a To-do Bash Script
 This is intended for anyone who wants to learn Linux and Bash Scripting.
-Included is a list-maker written in bash called 'todolist.sh'.
-Additionally there is Reference Sheet for the main commands used.
+Included is a list-maker written in Bash called 'todolist.sh'.
+Additionally there is reference sheet for the main commands used.

 ## Get Started